Digital identity: Handle System

 The Handle System is a general purpose distributed information system that provides efficient, extensible, and secure identifier and resolution services for use on networks such as the internet.
 It includes an open set of protocols, a namespace, and a reference implementation of the protocols.
 The protocols enable a distributed computer system to store identifiers, known as handles, of arbitrary resources and resolve those handles into the information necessary to locate, access, contact, authenticate, or otherwise make use of the resources.
 This information can be changed as needed to reflect the current state of the identified resource without changing its identifier, thus allowing the name of the item to persist over changes of location and other related state information.
 The original version of the Handle System technology was developed with support from the Defense Advanced Research Projects Agency.

-Extensible Resource Identifiers
+Extensible resource identifiers

 A new OASIS standard for abstract, structured identifiers, XRI (Extensible Resource Identifiers), adds new features to URIs and IRIs that are especially useful for digital identity systems.
-OpenID also supports XRIs, and XRIs are the basis for i-names.
+OpenID also supports XRIs, which are the basis for i-names.